Kernix13/beginner-git-commands/README.md

 git push -u origin master
 ```

-Use `git remote -v` to list any remote repositories that you have connected to this repo.
+Use `git remote -v` to list any remote repositories that you have connected to this repo, or to show the URLs that Git has stored as a short name.
 That is to make sure all is well.

 But to just use git push in the future you have to set something called an upstream, meaning where you want to push it to by defaullt.
 That is why you use `-u` (see also below and Commands after initial push).